byronsharman/resume/projects/byronsharman-com.typ

   parenthetical: "byronsharman.com",
   bullets: (
     [
+      Blog to sharpen communication skills and process the college experience in a creative way ],
+    // [
-      Leveraged *Svelte* to generate blogs, projects, and blog previews from YAML metadata and Markdown ],
+    //   Leveraged *Svelte* to generate blogs, projects, and blog previews from YAML metadata and Markdown
+    // ],
     [
-      Wrote end-to-end tests using *Playwright*, making it possible to make and deploy rapid changes with confidence ],
+      Wrote end-to-end tests with *Playwright*, making it possible to author and deploy rapid changes with confidence ],
     [
       Tailored *SEO* through practices like OpenGraph and JSON-LD structured data, `<meta>` tags, responsive web design, etc.